Phala-Network/dstack/docs/deployment.md

 # Deployment of DStack

 This document describes the deployment of DStack components on bare metal TDX hosts.
-It contains steps to deploy KMS and Tproxy into CVMs.
+It contains steps to deploy dstack-kms and dstack-gateway into CVMs.

 ## Prerequisites